NBA Live 09: Dynamic DNA

 Dynamic DNA is a new feature in NBA Live 09 for the PlayStation 2, PlayStation 3, Xbox 360, and Wii, though it is not available for the PlayStation Portable.
 It breaks down how a team scores, sets up offense and how individual players go about on offense.
 It also updates players accessories, haircuts, facial hair changes and shoes.
 It is updated daily through NBA Live 365.
-It has been claimed that this new feature adds a more realistic feel to the gameplay featured.

 NBA LIVE 365

 NBA Live 365 is an addition to the NBA Live franchise.
 An update is downloadable every three or four months, updating player trades/injured players.

 Live Rewind

 The gamer can replay previous games with the updated statistical data that recreates identical conditions including injuries, hot/cold streaks, tendencies, and player DNA.
 If the game player does not have internet the gamer can still play games from the playoffs of the 2007–08 season.

 Pick-and-Roll Control

-This new two-man game mechanic lets you control both the ball handler and the screener, as you set screens and run two man plays, with on court instructions popping up to guide you through each play.
+This two-man game mechanic lets the player control both the ball handler and the screener, as they set screens and run two man plays, with on court instructions popping up to guide them through each play.